dibyendumajumdar/ravi-vscode-debugger/README.md

 * Step through code
 * Set breakpoints at line/source level (upto a max of 20 breakpoints)
 * Local variables and variable arguments are shown in the Variables window; number of variables displayed is limited to 250
-* Tables are expanded to one level only - expansion limited to 250 elements
+* Tables are expanded to first few levels only - expansion limited to 250 elements
 * Lua stdout and stderr are redirected to the debugger
 * The debugger can step into dynamically generated Lua code
 * Has been tested briefly on Windows 10, Ubuntu and OSX so far